sunnycyk/TK-RP-IP-Sample/README.md

 2. Edit config.json with credentials from developer.trustedkey.com
 3. Create Elastic Beanstalk service on AWS
 4. Set Node version to 8+
+5. Set start command to `npm start`
-5. Upload & Deploy the code to the elastic beanstalk instance dashboard
+6. Upload & Deploy the code to the elastic beanstalk instance dashboard

 ### Customization Guide